GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - Basic Faculties: Expansion in all its forms, rules abundance, affluence, fortune, luck, prosperity, riches, wealth.
 Also rules long distance communication, long distance travel, legal matters, taxation, investments, higher education and academic matters, the deeper mind and all those who are in a position to help by providing opportunities.

-The occultural neophilia of an archetypal arcanum that is recreated, recompiled, and recast in the greater lexical arrangement of the Speculative Ma'athematics of the GoN via modern parlance
+The occultural neophilia of an archetypal arcanum, recast in the schizodivergent lexical arrangement of Speculative Ma'athematics, navigates the GoN through profane dialectics.

-The planetary atu is the primary correspondence to be referenced directly
+The planetary atu is the primary correspondence that's referenced directly

 - ZZ Planet Atu Alt: The Game or the Furies & Fates or Reputation Economics